jduimovich/simple-app/README.md

-# Simple Docker Based apa
+# Simple Docker Based app which can be run with the default openshift workflow.

 Simple App, runs a node.js server and serves up HTML